Before and after of a demon lady tattoo covered by a spooky church tattoo

 What can I cover up my old tattoo with?

 Almost any subject matter could work, but some ideas are better than others.
-In my experience, subjects with asymmetrical, organic shapes like: flowers, animals, and lady faces work best.
+In my experience, subjects with asymmetrical, organic shapes like: flowers, animals, and lady faces (their hair specifically) work best.
 Shapes that are symmetrical or geometric like: mandalas, sacred geometry, text, and logos are so precise that a discrepancy in design (like your funny old tweety bird tattoo) stands out underneath.
 This means your eye would look right at the part we covered, which is the exact opposite of what we want!

 Can I cover my tattoo in black and white ink or color?
 Do I have to get black ink in a cover up?